Ellen's Kitchen HomePage

 • 1 cup milk or plain soy milk

-• 1 Tablespoon butter
+• 1 tablespoon butter

-• 1 Tablespoon dried lemon balm leaves, crumbled
+• 1 tablespoon dried lemon balm leaves, crumbled

 • 1/8 teaspoon cayenne pepper or red pepper flakes

 Saute the celery or onions with the tomato paste in 2 tablespoons of butter in a large saucepan until they are golden brown.
 Add the stock, bring to a boil, add the lemon juice, salt, lentils and rice or bulgur, and simmer covered until soft--about 45 minutes.
 Remove cooking scum with a perforated spoon.
-At this point you can stop and store the soupin the refrigerator.
+At this point you can stop and store the soup base in the refrigerator.

 When ready to serve, bring the soup to a simmer.
 Beat the egg yolks into the milk (or the tofu into the soy milk)and stir into the simmering soup for a few minutes.
 When hot and slightly thickened, remove from heat.